pjbollinger/BF3-Dump-to-JSON/README.md

 ## Usage

-Run `main.py` with a BF3 text dump in the same directory.
+Run `python main.py`, with a BF3 text dump in the same directory, and the program will prompt you for a file name.

-The program will prompt you for a file name.
+You may also run `python main.py fileName.txt`, with a BF3 text dump in the same directory, and it will convert without prompt.

 ### Example of successful usage